codacy/chart/docs/maintenance/upgrade.md

 # Upgrading Codacy

-**NOTE:**
-You can retrieve your previous `--set` arguments cleanly, with `helm get values <release name>`.
-If you direct this into a file (`helm get values <release name> > codacy.yaml`), you can safely pass this file via `-f`, like `helm upgrade codacy codacy/codacy -f codacy.yaml`.
-This safely replaces the behavior of `--reuse-values`

-The following are the steps to upgrade Codacy to a newer version:
+To upgrade Codacy to the latest stable version:

-1. Extract your previous `--set` arguments with:
+1. Store all your currently defined configuration values in a file:

     ```bash
-    helm get values codacy > codacy.yaml
+    helm get values codacy \
+                    --output yaml \
+                    --namespace codacy > codacy.yaml
     ```

-2. Decide on all the values you need to set.
+2. Review the values stored in the file `codacy.yaml`, making any changes if necessary.

-3. Perform the upgrade, with all `--set` arguments extracted in step 2:
+3. Perform the upgrade, setting the values stored in the file:

     ```bash
-    helm upgrade codacy codacy/codacy \
+    helm upgrade codacy codacy-stable/codacy \
+                 --namespace codacy \
-      -f codacy.yaml \
+                 --values codacy.yaml
-      --set ...
     ```